Yogi Berra: Yogi Berra Museum and Learning Center and Yogi Berra Stadium

 Berra was involved with the project and frequently visited the museum for signings, discussions, and other events.
 It was his intention to teach children values such as sportsmanship and dedication on and off the baseball diamond.

 On October 8, 2014, a break-in and theft occurred at the museum, and several of Berra's World Series rings and other memorabilia were stolen.
+Three members of the burglary ring responsible for the theft were convicted in February 2025, while five others pleaded guilty to charges; it is believed that Berra's rings were melted down and sold by the perpetrators.

 Presidential Medal of Freedom

 On November 24, 2015, Berra was awarded the Presidential Medal of Freedom posthumously by President Barack Obama in a ceremony at the White House attended by members of Berra's family, who accepted the award on his behalf.
 At the ceremony, the President said: "Today we celebrate some extraordinary people.
 Innovators, artists and leaders who contribute to America's strength as a nation."
 Celebrating Berra's military service and remarkable baseball career, Obama used one of Berra's famous "Yogi-isms", saying, "One thing we know for sure: If you can't imitate him, don't copy him."